KevinMusgrave/pytorch-metric-learning/README.md

 To check the accuracy of your model, use one of the [testers](https://kevinmusgrave.github.io/pytorch-metric-learning/testers).
 Which tester should you use?
 Almost definitely [GlobalEmbeddingSpaceTester](https://kevinmusgrave.github.io/pytorch-metric-learning/testers/#globalembeddingspacetester), because it does what most metric-learning papers do.

-Also check out the [example Google Colab notebooks](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples).
-Each one shows how to set up models, optimizers, losses etc for a particular trainer.
+Also check out the [example Google Colab notebooks](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples/README.md).

 To learn more about all of the above, [see the documentation](https://kevinmusgrave.github.io/pytorch-metric-learning).